adestefa/Azazel/README.md

 ## What is it?

-A mod inspired by the character Azazel from the movie X-Men First Class.
+A GTA V mod inspired by the character Azazel from the movie X-Men First Class.

 [Video:](https://www.youtube.com/watch?v=0UPoGXK1IeM)